hgraph-os/hMixer/README.md

 hMixer
 ======

-A tool for healthcare professional's to quantify how individual factors impact overall health.
+A tool for healthcare professionals to quantify how individual factors impact overall health.

 ### License ###